headforwards-spd/headforwards-website/src/pages/info-pages/continuous-delivery.md

   - content:
       - text: >-
           Continuous delivery is made possible by Agile practices.
-By breaking projects down into small packets of work and working on them in sprints, Headforwards teams can deliver against clients’ priorities faster.
+By breaking projects down into small packets of work and working on them iteratively, Headforwards teams can deliver against clients’ priorities faster.

           And with weekly – or even daily – release cycles, clients can easily